jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 <
 How do you mimic Com methodology?
 You’d want to make one symbol the object.
 Other symbols the referrers.
-The object must destroy if there are no more references.
+The object might destroy if there are no more references.
 \>

 #### Creation is not State Assignment